8.11Appeals of Foster Care Placement Changes

 A.Appeals to Foster Care Review Board

 Before a change in a child’s foster care placement takes effect, a child placing agency must notify the foster parent(s) of the proposed change and of their option to appeal the proposed change to a foster care review board (FCRB) within three days.1 MCL 712A.13b(2)(b).
-If there is an emergency change in a child’s foster care placement, the child placing agency must inform the foster parent(s) at the time of removal or immediately thereafter of their option to appeal the change in placement to the FCRB within three days of the child’s removal.2 MCL 712A.13b(7).
+Except for emergency placement changes under MCL 712A.13b(7), the agency must not make any placement changes until after the three-day appeal period expires, and, if there is an appeal, until after the FCRB makes its determination.
+MCL 712A.13b(2)(c).

 A foster parent may appeal orally but must submit a written appeal immediately thereafter.
 MCL 712A.13b(2)(b); MCL 712A.13b(7).